spidermachine/minipig/README.md

         def process(self, request):
             ......

-    #register your processor
+    # register your processor

     Executor.get_instance().register_processor(MyProcessor())

-    #initial your request
+    # initial your request
-    my_request = MyRequest()
+    m y_request = MyRequest()
-    #handle this request with synchronous and in same thread.
+    # handle this request with synchronous and in same thread.
-    #hdnel this request with asynchronous and in separate thread when async is True
+    # hdnel this request with asynchronous and in separate thread when async is True
     my_request.async = False #default is True
     Executor.get_instance().execute(my_request)